"Spoiled" will have its first showings outside of Albuquerque on Oct. 11-13 in Farmington.

 In addition to driving, Americans use oil in many everyday products.

-"The influence of these commodities on our daily lives are so embedded that we
+"The influence of these commodities on our daily lives are so embedded

 Mathis interviews several prominent supporters of oil and gas development, including Republican Sen. James Inhofe of Oklahoma.
 Inhofe has been a vocal opponent of measures to combat global warming.